rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 ## 5.34.35 Parallel name of manufacturer notes

-<a name="5.34.35.1">5.34.35.1</a> Make a Note on manufacture statement of parallel manufacturer names found elsewhere in the resource from the source of  the name of manufacturer if considered important (see [Parallel name of manufacturer, 5.325.31.1](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.31.1) and [Parallel name of manufacturer, 5.325.31.4](/DCRMR/ppdm/Name-of-manufacturer/#5.325.31.4)).
+<a name="5.34.35.1">5.34.35.1</a> Make a Note on manufacture statement of parallel manufacturer names found elsewhere in the resource from the source of [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) if considered important (see [Parallel name of manufacturer, 5.325.31.1](/DCRMR/ppdm/Parallel-name-of-manufacturer/#5.325.31.1) and [5.325.31.4](/DCRMR/ppdm/Name-of-manufacturer/#5.325.31.4)).

 >Example:
 ><CITE>Parallel name of manufacturer on cover reads: “Imprimerie de Mme Ve Belin”</CITE>